 This gallery highlights archaeology at Stratford, from the early excavations in the 1930s to the more sophisticated Clifts Plantation dig in the 1970s.
 Discoveries made by the archaeological Field School sponsored by Stratford Hall in partnership with the University of Mary Washington are also featured.

-Another exhibit focuses on the Miocene Era fossils that can be found on the property.
+One changing exhibit case focuses on the Miocene Era fossils that can be found on the property.
 A diverse array of fossils gives us clues to marine life in this area around 10 million years ago, from delicate scallop shells, stingray plates and sharks teeth of various sizes to the large snout (rostrum) and vertebrae of a baleen whale.
 A featured fossil is the tooth of a Megalodon shark that grew up to 50 feet long.
 Many of these terrific finds are on loan from public and private collections.

 The Directors’ Bridge